genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

 * A polar bond has a dipole (negative end and positive end).
 The size of the dipole is indicated by the dipole moment
   * µ = e x d where e is the magnitude of the charge and d is the distance b/w the charges
   * Units are D (Debye)
+  * remember that the dipole moment is a vector.
+The geometry matters!

 |Bond | µ     | Bond  | µ     |
 |-----|-------|-------|-------|